 - 1. To elect ten (10) directors to hold office until the next annual election and until their successors are duly elected and qualified. - 2.
-To ratify and approve the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2011. - 3.
-To ratify and approve the amendment and restatement of the 2007 Omnibus Incentive Compensation Plan; - 4.
-To approve a non-binding advisory vote to approve the compensation of the Company's named executive officers. - 5.
-To hold a non-binding advisory vote as to whether a non-binding advisory shareholder vote on the compensation of the Company's named executive officers should occur every year, every two years or every three years. - 6.
+To ratify and approve the appointment of KPMG as our independent registered public accounting firm for the fiscal year ending December 31, 2012. - 3.
+To ratify and approve the amendment and restatement of the 2007 Omnibus Incentive Compensation Plan; and - 4.
 To transact such other business as may properly come before the annual meeting or any adjournment thereof.